woocommerce/wc-api-dev/readme.txt

 = 0.8.0 =
 * Update orders endpoint to accept multiple statuses
+* Fix - Email subject and footers becoming out of sync

 = 0.7.1 =
 * Fix - add another URI to watch for when disabling sync during API requests